Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 The fact that Steinmeier was so quick to dismiss the idea of nato membership for Georgia and Ukraine tells us something else: Germany sees that it doesn’t have a future with nato.
 Its ultimate plan is to kick nato aside and stand as an independent power!
 It doesn’t respect America’s view on these nations.
 So America ends up being a dupe all along the way.

 The summer of 2008 marked the beginning of a new era!
 We saw an extraordinary military strike by one of the kings of the east.
-The Ukraine crisis was another massive blow indicating Russia’s resurgence.
+The Ukraine crisis was another massive blow signaling Russia’s resurgence.
 China, another of those “kings,” is also making inroads all over the world.
 What power those kings of the east are amassing—and so quickly!
 Europe can see it.
 And it is formulating a counterstrategy.

 The whole world should see this developing and realize: This will inevitably end in nuclear war!